ArduPilot/ardupilot_wiki/common/source/docs/common-sbus-out.rst

     :target: ../_images/servo-sbus-pixhawk.png
     :width: 450px

 If using a Pixhawk connect the servo to the "SB" port on the back of the autopilot.
 For Cube autopilots use the "SBUSo" port.
-For other autopilots without these connectors see the instructions below
+For other autopilots without these connectors see the instructions below.
+The :ref:`BRD_SBUS_OUT<BRD_SBUS_OUT>` parameter must be enabled (=1).

+.. note:: On some autopilots, this pin has a shared function with analog RSSI input by setting :ref:`RSSI_ANA_PIN<RSSI_ANA_PIN>` to this pin.
+These functions cannot be used simultaneously.

 :ref:`SERVO_SBUS_RATE <SERVO_SBUS_RATE>` controls the update rate to the servos.
 The default is 50 Hz but can be set to any value in the range of 25 Hz to 250 Hz